pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 more specified Signal K interfaces, triggering an exception when throughput on an interface falls outside some specified parameters.

-Each interface can be monitored for a failure to start producing data as well as for the circumstance where its data throughput falls below a certain threshold.
+Each interface is monitored for a failure to start producing data as well as for the circumstance where its data throughput falls below a certain threshold,
 This allows detection of interfaces which fail to operate on start-up as well as interface failures during normal operation.

 When the plugin detects an issue with an interface it responds by writing a message to the server log, issuing a notification, and, optionally, restarting the host Signal K server.
-The maximum number of allowed consecutive server restarts can be limited to prevent a persistent loss of service resulting from multiple reboots.
+If server restarting is configured, the maximum number of allowed restarts can be limited to prevent a persistent loss of service resulting from multiple reboots.

 ## Configuration

-The plugin configuration has the following properties.
+The plugin configuration consists of one or more interface has the following properties.

 | Property         | Default     | Description |
 | :--------------- | :---------- | :---------- |